mel-app/backend/api.md

 - projects/pID/deliverables: list of project deliverables
 - projects/pID/deliverables/dID: deliverable state

+For items, use GET to retrieve, DELETE to remove, and PUT to update.
-Use PUT to update existing objects, POST to request creating a new object, and GET to get the current state.
+For lists, use GET to retrieve, POST to request creating a new object.

 ## Syncronising ##